shivanivippaheli11/SiteConnectivityChecker/README.md

-#Site Connectivity Checker
+Site Connectivity Checker

-This web application allows users to check the connectivity of websites and receive notifications.It provides features such as adding multiple URLs,scheduling automated checks,and displaying connectivity status in graphs.
+The Site Connectivity Checker is a web application that allows users to check the connectivity of websites and receive notifications.
+It provides features such as adding multiple URLs, scheduling automated checks, and displaying connectivity status in graphs.

-##Usage
+Usage
 -Enter the URLs you want to check in the input field.
--click "Check Connectivity" to perform the checks.
+-Click "Check Connectivity" to perform the checks.
--View the results and notifications
+-View the results and notifications.

-##Technologies Used
+Technologies Used
--Node.js
+1.Node.js
--Express.js
+2.Express.js
--HTML/CSS
+3.HTML/CSS
--JavaScript
+4.JavaScript
--Chart.js
+5.Chart.js
--Axios
+6.Axios